-Purpose.
-The purpose of the Master of Business Administration program is to provide the student with a broad understanding of business concepts and operation.
+The Master of Business Administration program provides the student with a broad understanding of business concepts and operation.

-Admission.
+Full Admission.
 Full admission to the Master of Business Administration program may be granted to an applicant who:

-- 1. Has earned a baccalaureate degree which is fully accredited by one of the recognized accrediting agencies, and meets all other requirements for admission to Graduate School; - 2.
-Applicants lacking a baccalaureate (or higher) degree in business will be required to take the MBA Foundation Module below and earn a minimum grade of "B" in the Module:
+- 1. Has earned a baccalaureate degree which is fully accredited by one of the recognized accrediting agencies, and meets all other requirements for admission to Graduate School;

+- 2. Applicants lacking a baccalaureate (or higher) degree in business will be required to take the MBA Foundation Module below and earn a minimum grade of "B" in the Module:

-MBA 515 - Managerial Accounting/Finance MBA 525 - Management Theory/business Law MBA 535 - Economics/Marketing Theory MBA 545 - Statistics/Information Systems
+- MBA 515 Managerial Accounting/Finance

+- MBA 525 Management Theory/business Law

+- MBA 535 Economics/Marketing Theory

+- MBA 545 Statistics/Information Systems

-3. Applicants must have a 3.25 (scale of 4.00) overall undergraduate GPA or have at least 4 years of professional or managerial work experience or earn an acceptable score on the Graduate Management Admission Test (GMAT).
+- 3. Applicants must have a 3.25 (scale of 4.00) overall undergraduate GPA or have at least 4 years of professional or managerial work experience or earn an acceptable score on the Graduate Management Admission Test (GMAT).